trinodb/trino/docs/src/main/sphinx/installation/jdbc.rst

 recognize the new driver.
 Then, depending on your application, you may need to manually register and configure the driver.

+The CLI uses the HTTP protocol and the
+:doc:`Trino client REST API </develop/client-protocol>` to communicate with Trino.

 Registering and configuring the driver
 --------------------------------------